sassycomapp/paddle-plugin/Docs/_My Todo/_My stuff/_paddle-plugin system overview.md

     - There are various python versions implemented in vscode
     - The mybizz app which we are not working on as yet, requires 3.7x.
 I was not able to find the 3.7x version and installed 3.8 for the sake of supporting the mybizz application.
     - Version 3.13 was installed as the default system python interpreter
-    - During the setup of this agentic IDE in vscode, kilo code may have installed other versions for supporting various dependencies
+    - During the setup of this agentic IDE in vscode, kilo code may have installed other versions for supporting various dependencies.
+Likely these will be found in venv's

 ## Virtual Environments
     During the setup of the agentic IDE in vscode, the AI assistants have created several venv's to overcome compatibility/ integration conflicts.
 The creation of the venv's was never considered as a whole which led to other complications such as;